LONG LIVE DISPLAY ADS.

 We’ve said it before, and we’ll say it again:

-Click-through rates for banner ads were at 9 percent in 2000; today, they’re less than 1 percent.
+Click-Through Rates (CTR) for banner ads were at 9 percent in 2000; today, they’re less than 1 percent.

-Many brands have taken advantage of various advertising types and methods; native advertising, social ads, mobile advertising and many others, in the hopes of boosting their conversion rates and engaging with younger demographics.
+Many brands have taken advantage of various advertising types and methods; native advertising, social ads, mobile advertising, and many others, in the hopes of boosting their conversion rates and engaging with younger demographics.

-The answer is, and always will be:
+The answer is, and always will be: NO!

 They’re actually far from their denouement; aside from being much easier to track and alter from an analytics standpoint, display ads are often less expensive but have a farther digital reach than their distant cousins.

 We’re down with PPC (yeah, you know me!).
 That being said, it’s time you took a long, hard look at your display ad efforts.
 For a minimal dollar, they can have maximum impact on your marketing efforts, if implemented correctly.